 - The portfolio solutions we highlight in this edition have the potential help navigate this new environment and address the ubiquitous asset allocation gaps and concentrations we see in investor portfolios.

-In our mid-year 2022 instalment of Trends and Opportunities, titled “Shock Therapy,” on three profound market shocks that drove an extremely volatile year: slowing growth, inflation, and a historic interest rate reset.
+In our mid-year 2022 installment of Trends and Opportunities, titled “Shock Therapy,” we trained our sights on three profound market shocks that drove an extremely volatile year: slowing growth, inflation, and a historic interest rate reset.
 The report focused on providing “shock therapy” in the form of portfolio solutions tailored to this new investing paradigm.
-Now we enter a new era characterised by structurally higher interest rates and fresh discounts across major global asset classes.
+Now we enter a new era characterized by structurally higher interest rates and fresh discounts across major global asset classes.
 Investors will need to watch their step as they venture into this new territory.

 As we enter a new era characterized by structurally higher rates and fresh discounts across major global asset classes, investors will need to tread carefully.

-Looking further afield, unlike U.S. stocks, ex-U.S. developed market equities carry a valuation discount, potentially offering a better ‘margin of safety’ to help absorb some earnings weakness.
+Looking abroad, unlike U.S. stocks, ex-U.S. developed market equities carry a valuation discount, potentially offering a better “margin of safety” to help absorb some earnings weakness.
 Couple this discount with their more cyclical, higher-yielding characteristics, and ex-U.S. equities present strong upside potential (Exhibit 1).

 Exhibit 1: Global P/E Ratios

 Past performance is no guarantee of future results.

 Looking across all global equity sectors, healthcare was the second-best performer in 2022, trailing only the energy sector.
 While we are looking to healthcare as a whole for its resiliency, we also see biotech as an important subsector that is offering attractive discounts as it potentially recovers from a severe drawdown.